Noah-Huppert/zshconf/README.md

 # zshconf
 A barebones zsh configuration tool

+# Installation
+To install zshconf clone this repository into `$HOME/.config/zshconf` and source the `zshconf.zsh` file in your `.zshrc`.

 # zshconf file
 By default zshconf looks for a `zshconf` file in `$HOME/.config/zshconf/zshconf`.
 Set the `ZSHCONF_FILE` and `ZSHCONF_DIR` environment variables to customize this location.